 What level of communication to expect from you

 It's a lot to ask your already busy staff to reach out and check in with families individually.
 This is why it's important to be very clear with families from day one about the type and frequency of communication they can expect from you.
 Consider posting photos on the same day every week.
 Perhaps write an individual note about a resident in their activity log once a month.
 Maybe tell families that they can expect a response to an instant message within a certain number of hours, giving your staff plenty of time to communicate if its a busy day.

 With StoriiCare, staff can enable family member sign-ups.
 Then, family members can sign up to attend scheduled activities with their loved one from their Storii account.
 Staff should let families know what they are welcome to attend and when the best time for scheduled visits are.
 Most people can appreciate that meal, bathing and med distribution times might be hectic.
 Therefore, it is nice for family members to know the best time frame for them to show up and have their loved one clean and ready to see visitors.

 Clear instructions about the way your senior living community operates help ensure positive outcomes for families.
 Simply having conversations around communication goes a long way toward building rapport and engagement with resident families.
 It shows families that you prioritize them.

-StoriiCare’s dedicated family portal is already making it easier for senior living facilities across the country to build trust with residents’ families and to evidence resident engagement.
+StoriiCare's dedicated Family Portal is already making it easier for senior living communities across the country to build trust with residents' families and to evidence resident engagement.
 The best part is that no one has to spend hours on the phone each day to do this!
 Schedule a demo with one of our dedicated team members to see how it works.